Doctoral Degree

 Examination panels will be composed of two faculty members in each of the following six areas: (1) physical electronics, (2) signals and systems, (3) electromagnetics, (4) active and passive circuits, (5) systems and software and (6) digital system design.

-♦ Course Guidance Committee
+♦ PhD Guidance Committee

-The student must declare a Ph.D.
-Guidance Committee after passing the Preliminary Examination.
-This committee is chaired by the major professor and is made up of at least two other members.
+The student must declare a PhD Guidance Committee after passing the Preliminary Examination.
+This committee is chaired by the Major Professor and is made up of at least two other members.
 The majority of this committee must be members of the ECEGP.
-The responsibility of this committee is to guide the student through their program of study until the Ph.D. qualifying exam is taken.
+The responsibility of this committee is to guide the student through their program of study until the PhD Qualifying Exam is taken.

 ♦ Qualifying Examination Committee